WordPress/openverse/rfcs/20220221-3d_model_support.md

 ## Prior Art

 - We already show 3D models as [part of images](https://search.openverse.engineering/search/image?q=dogs&source=sketchfab,thingiverse), which is great!
 Fewer scripts to write on the catalog side.
+  - To migrate these providers we should:
+    - Update and modify the provider scripts to support our 3d model type instead of images
+    - Purge their existing images from the catalog `image` database table.
+    - Run the updated provider scripts.
 - We also already show Sketchfab's 3D model viewer for their single results: https://search-staging.openverse.engineering/image/00a6a7a4-6605-4cba-bacf-a08b0da546b9

 ## Collaborators

 - The [Open Metaverse Interoperability Group](https://github.com/omigroup/omigroup) aims to standardized protocols for interactive elements in 3D scenes.
-Core contributor @antpb is a part of this group.
+Core contributor @antpb is a part of this group.1
 - Our friend @nebulousflynn at Sketchfab might have some ideas and suggestions as well.

 ## Some code considerations